mariaphilo2024/GeoStem-Documentation/XListComponent.md

 ## Output
 The XListComponent is a reusable Angular component in  XUI framework that dynamically renders lists or tables based on configuration.
+The <code>XListComponent</code> interacts with a backend API to fetch data for the list.
+For example, the backend might return a JSON response with records of ports, and the XListComponent maps these records into table rows.

 ![image](https://github.com/user-attachments/assets/abce00bb-8b0b-4fe8-94b4-ed96afb17b59)

 - The table displayed (e.g., Agent Ports with columns like Country, Port, Email, and Active) is dynamically generated based on configuration passed to the <code>XListComponent</code>.